aws/aws-cdk-rfcs/text/0031-integ-testing.md

 ### Assertions

-`contest` comes canned with a set of commonly used high level assertions.
+`app-test` comes canned with a set of commonly used high level assertions.

 * `AwsAssertion`: execute AWS service APIs and assert the response.
 * `InvokeLambda`: invoke an AWS Lambda Function and assert its response.